fmbarina/.dotfiles/README.md

 - Dotfiles sources relevant files inside src/ and vendor/
 - `bin/` - Everything here will be added to PATH.
 - `link/` - Everything here will be linked to the home directory.
+- `copy/` - Everything here will be copied to the home directory.
 - `init/` - Everything here will be run once, if appropriate.

 When dotfiles is executed, the aforementioned happens by way of magic.
 Excessively verbose logs are also generated for my viewing pleasure.
+Ideally, dotfiles is idempotent, so links won't be recreated, copied files won't be overwritten, etc.

 *if git isn't installed and can't be installed, dotfiles gets mad and quits.